RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 #### Extreme Gradient Boosting

-XGBoost doesn't assume stationarity, making it better suited for cryptocurrency data as demonstrated by McNally et al. (2018), who successfully applied similar boosting techniques to Bitcoin prediction.
+XGBoost doesn't assume stationarity, making it better suited for cryptocurrency data as demonstrated by McNally et al. (2018), who applied similar boosting techniques to Bitcoin prediction.
+XGBoost has the potential advantages:
-Implements gradient boosting with regularisation and tree-pruning (TOOD cite).
-This demonstrated the following advantages:

 1. Iteratively building trees from the residuals of the prior, helps to capture complex temporal patterns (Chen and Guestrin, 2016).
-2. Prevents overfitting to historical patterns.
+2. Prevents overfitting to historical patterns e.g internally pruning trees in each iteration.
 3. Designed to model non-linear relationships, it can capture non-linear patterns observed in the cryptocurrency markets.

 PyCaret was utilised for efficient model optimisation.
 The optimisation process, employed cross-validation with a time-series split to prevent data leakage and ensure realistic performance estimation.